tiye/json-lua/README.md

 JSON.lua
 ----

-This repo is a mirror of: http://regex.info/blog/lua/json
+This project was originally created by Jeffrey Friedl: http://regex.info/blog/lua/json

-Just make it installable from LuaRocks.
+This repo is forked for LuaRocks.

 ### Usage